-Target Value - the amount we guarantee will be available to you on each Target Value Date under Investment Protector.
+Target Value - the amount we guarantee will be available to you on the last Business Day before each Target Value Date under Investment Protector.
 If you selected Investment Protector at issue, the Target Value is equal to the greater of the Rider Anniversary Value multiplied by the Guarantee Percentage, or the total Purchase Payments adjusted for withdrawals.
-If you selected Investment Protector after issue, it is equal to the greater of the Rider Anniversary Value multiplied by the Guarantee Percentage, or the Contract Value determined on the Rider Effective Date excluding any Daily Transactions adjusted for subsequent withdrawals and Purchase Payments.
+If you selected Investment Protector after issue, it is equal to the greater of the Rider Anniversary Value multiplied by the Guarantee Percentage, or the Contract Value determined at the end of the last Business Day before the Rider Effective Date adjusted for subsequent withdrawals and Purchase Payments.

-Target Value Date - the date on which we guarantee your Contract Value cannot be less than the Target Value under Investment Protector.
+Target Value Date - on the last Business Day before each Target Value Date we guarantee your Contract Value cannot be less than the Target Value under Investment Protector.